FroggedTV/grenouilleAPI/README.md

 ### Production Environment

 Production run inside docker images.
-A postgres image hosts the database, and 2 debian images with tornado/python and dota lib hosts the API and the DotaBot.
+A postgres image hosts the database, and 3 Debian images with tornado/python and dota lib hosts the API, the DotaBot and the RTMP server.

 Start everything with `make prod-start` and stop everything with `make prod-stop`.